hpdobrica/digital-garden-public/Book - Concurrency in Go.md

 - they won't be garbage collected if they block
 - context switching in os threads is pretty expensive - using software scheduler makes this much cheaper in go
 - the sync package
+	- waitgroup
+		- is useful when you want to wait for some concurrent operations to complete, but you either don't care about the results, or you have some other means of getting them
+		- calls to add increment the counter, calls to done decrement it, wait blocks until counter is zero
+	- mutex and rwmutex
+		-
 	-